bahelit/ctrl_plus_revise/README.md

 - **Audio feedback**: Provides audio feedback for the suggestions made by the AI models.
 - **Screen reader support**: Supports reading the highlighted text for visually impaired users.
 - **Cross-platform compatibility**: Compatible with Windows, Linux, and macOS, supporting AMD, Nvidia, and Apple M1 chip architectures.

+> [!CAUTION]
+> The use of the Speak feature and text reader currently sends the text to a third-party (Google Translate) for processing.

 > [!NOTE]
 > The Speak feature and text reader are disabled by default and can be enabled in the settings.